Lockheed's F-35 fighter to start testing on USS Nimitz carrier

 Navy Commander Jeannie Groeneveld said weather conditions and testing requirements needed to be met before the first hook of the advanced U.S. warplane aboard the Nimitz off the coast of San Diego.

-Lockheed is developing three models of the plane for the U.S. military, eight partner countries that helped fund its development and three other governments as part of a $399 billion (249.77 billion pounds) programme.
+Lockheed is developing three models of the plane for the U.S. military, eight partner countries that helped fund its development and three other governments as part of a $399 billion program.

 The Navy will be the last of the U.S. military services to declare its F-35 jets ready for combat use, following the Marine Corps, whose target date is July 2015, and the Air Force, which is aiming for August 2016.